Windows Detected a Hard Disk Problem: How to Fix This Error

 The System File Checker is a Microsoft tool that is used to verify the integrity of system files and also repair files that are scanned to have problems.

-Often, many users decide to run an SFC scan by using a dependable third-party tool like Restoro because it is an app that automatically repairs your corrupt system files by locating brand-new parts from its vast database.
+Often, many users decide to run an SFC scan by using a dependable third-party tool because they will automatically repair your corrupt system files by locating brand-new ones.

 2. Use the Check Disk utility